merely-useful/py-rse/index.md

 > commands below exactly as shown
 > (because Amira has already uploaded the `pyzipf` package),
 > but the general sequence of commands in this section
-> is an excellent resource to refer back to when you are
+> is an excellent resource to refer to when you are
 > uploading your own packages.
 > If you want to try uploading your own `pyzipf` package via `twine`,
-> you could edit the project name to include your name (e.g. `pyzipf-yourname`)
+> you could edit the project name to include your name (e.g., `pyzipf-yourname`)
 > and use the TestPyPI repository for the upload.

 An installable package is most useful